ericsonga/APCSAReview/_sources/Unit6-Arrays/soundB.rst

 1. You will need to loop through each element in the array until you reach a non-zero element.
 You will also need to keep track of the number of leading zeros.
 2. Remember that you must replace the samples array with a new array without the leading zeros.
 How do you create an array of a particular size?

+.. reveal:: fr_soundb_r1
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: fr_soundb_1
         :answer_a: while
         :answer_b: for
         :answer_c: for-each
         :correct: a
         :feedback_a: A while loop is the best choice when you don't know the number of times you need to loop.
         :feedback_b: You could use a for loop, but typically a while loop is used when you want to loop while a condition is true.
         :feedback_c: A for-each loop would only allow you to loop through all the values, but you first want to loop while there are leading zeros.

         Which loop would be best for this problem?

+.. reveal:: fr_soundb_r2
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: fr_soundb_2
         :answer_a: int[] samples2;
         :answer_b: int[] samples2 = new Array(count);
         :answer_c: int[] samples2 = new int[count];
         :correct: c
         :feedback_a: This only declares the variable samples2 which will refer to an array of integers, it doesn't create the array object.
         :feedback_b: The new keyword is not used to create an array.
         :feedback_c: This will create an array of integers of size count and a variable named samples2 which will refer to that array.

         Which is the correct code for creating an integer array variable named ``samples2`` and setting it to refer to an array of integers of size ``count``?

 Mixed Up Code
 -------------------